msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_1_permissions.md

     intent for apps that declare the `android.permission.PACKAGE_USAGE_STATS` permission.

-If device implementations intend to disallow any apps, including pre-installed apps, from accessing the usage statistics, they:
+If device implementations intend to disallow any apps, including preinstalled apps, from accessing the usage statistics, they:

 *   [C-1-1] MUST still have an activity that handles the